 Are there books about Psychodermatology?

-Here are the books that I recommend:
+Here are the books that I recommend, available on Amazon:

 1. Clinical Management in Psychodermatology